-On October 20, 2021, the Company entered into a management services agreement (the "Quinn River Joint Venture Agreement") through its50% owned subsidiary, Kealii Okamalu, with CSI Health MCD LLC ("CSI") and a commission established by the authority of the Tribal Council of the Fort McDermitt Paiute and Shoshone Tribe ("Tribe").
+On October 20, 2021, the Company entered into a management services agreement (the "Quinn River Joint Venture Agreement") through its 50% owned subsidiary, Kealii Okamalu, with CSI Health MCD LLC ("CSI") and a commission established by the authority of the Tribal Council of the Fort McDermitt Paiute and Shoshone Tribe ("Tribe").
 The purpose of the Quinn River Joint Venture Agreement is to establish a business (the "Quinn River Joint Venture") to grow, cultivate, process, and sell cannabis and related products.
 The Quinn River Joint Venture Agreement has an initial term of 10 years plus a 10 year renewal option from the date the first cannabis crop produced is harvested and sold.
-Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu will lease approximately 30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per month and manage the design, finance and construction of a cannabis cultivation facility on such tribal lands ("the Cultivation Facility").
+Pursuant to the Quinn River Joint Venture Agreement, Kealii Okamalu is expected to lease approximately 20-30 acres of the Tribe's land located along the Quinn River at a cost of \$3,500 per quarter and manage the design, finance and construction of a cannabis cultivation facility on such tribal lands ("the Cultivation Facility").
 Kealii Okamalu will also manage the ongoing operations of the Cultivation Facility and related business, including, but not limited to, cultivation of cannabis crops, personnel staffing, product packaging, testing, marketing and sales.
 Packaged products will be branded as "Quinn River Farms."
 The Company will provide 10,000 square feet of warehouse space at its Las Vegas facility, and will have preferred vendor status including the right to purchase cannabis flower and the business's cannabis trim at favorable prices.
-Kealii Okamalu will contribute \$6 million towards the construction of the Cultivation Facility and the working capital for the Quinn River Joint Venture.
-This amount will be repaid from the portion of the net profits of the Quinn River Joint Venture.
+Kealii Okamalu is expected to contribute \$6 million towards the construction of the Cultivation Facility and the working capital for the Quinn River Joint Venture.
+This amount will be repaid from the portion of the net profits of the Quinn River Joint Venture otherwise payable to CSI and the Tribe at the rate of \$750,000 per quarter for eight quarters.
+Kealii Okamalu will receive one-third of the net profits of the Quinn River Joint Venture.